Black Friday and Christmas shopping scams warning: how to protect your money

 The idea is that the shopper is duped into believing they are purchasing an item from a genuine retailer, but you end up paying for something that will not arrive, and perhaps does not even exist.

-According to the study from F-Secure, there are certain industries where these scams can prove particularly effective.
+According to a study from F-Secure, there are certain industries where these scams can prove particularly effective.
 These include targeting shoppers looking for fashion items, technology or even event tickets.
 The top 10 shopping scams are:

 1. Fashion item 16%